-LOGISTICAL & TACTICAL Preparations
+LOGISTICAL & TACTICAL

+Preparations

-- Save all important passwords in one document and share with key interim leadership. - Have interim staff change the password to your email and other key communication or project management tools you use (i.e. Teams, Slack, Asana, Monday).
+- Save all important passwords in one document and share with key interim leadership. - Have interim staff change the password to your email and other key communication or project management tools you use (i.e. Teams, Slack, Asana).
 This way, you won't be tempted to login and see what is going on. - Create guidelines around when you may be contacted in an emergency.
 Decide what constitutes an emergency.
 This isn't just bad news.
 Ideally you will not be contacted at all. - Create an email management strategy for the sabbatical period.
 Designate someone to sort through your emails and other communications so your inbox isn't too overwhelming and only necessary communication is present upon your return. - Create a document management strategy.
 Help interim staff prioritize tasks and updates that will need to be shared or signed upon return. - Consider what you see on social media.
-Do you need to temporarily unfollow work related accounts or could you take a break from social media altogether? - Work with your finance team or tax adviser to determine the best way to disperse the grant funds from organization to CEO/ED, so the CEO/ED is not personally taxed.
+Do you need to temporarily unfollow work related accounts or could you take a break from social media altogether? - Work with your finance team or tax adviser to determine the best way to disperse the grant funds from organization to CEO/ED, so the CEO/ED is not personally taxed. - Consider delegating tasks that do not need to return to the CEO/ED post-sabbatical. - Create, review, and update succession plans.
+Consider developing succession plans for key employees if they do not already have one. - Begin cross-training early.
+Use this as an opportunity to document processes that are not already written down and refine systems that are overly cumbersome.